 Altars in the Kek Lok Tong Temple

-Best temples to visit in your Ipoh itinerary:
+Best cave temples to visit on your Ipoh itinerary:

 • Kek Lok Tong

-Set into limestone caves, the Kek Lok Tong cave temple is stunning.
-It’s absolutely huge inside, and there is a gorgeous breeze once you’re inside!
-There are a number of shrines within the cave itself, and then you head outside.
-Behind the cave is a beautiful, tranquil lake and a green park.
-There are also a few tourist options if that’s your thing – duck shaped pedaloes down a small river, and tandem bikes for hire.
+Set into limestone caves, Kek Lok Tong cave temple is stunning.
+It’s absolutely huge, and there is a gorgeous breeze once you’re inside!
+There are a number of shrines within the cave itself, and then you head outside to a beautiful, tranquil lake and a green park.
+As it’s a popular domestic tourism spot, there are also a few typical Asian tourist options– duck-shaped pedalos down a small river, and tandem bikes for hire.

 • Sam Poh Tong Temple